-In January 2016, we initiated a new pivotal Phase 3 overall survival (OS) clinical trial in hepatic dominant ocular melanoma.
+In January 2016, pursuant to a SPA agreement reached with FDA, we initiated a new pivotal Phase 3 overall survival (OS) clinical trial in hepatic dominant ocular melanoma.
 Called the FOCUS Trial, this new global Phase 3 trial will evaluate the safety, efficacy and pharmacokinetic profile of Melphalan/HDS versus best alternative care in 240 patients with hepatic dominant OM.
 The primary endpoint is a comparison of overall survival between the two study arms.
 Secondary and exploratory endpoints include progression-free survival, overall response rate and Quality of Life (QoL) measures.
 In the FOCUS trial's treatment phase, patients randomized to the Melphalan/HDS arm will receive up to six treatments at intervals of six to eight weeks for up to 12 months.
 Tumor response will be assessed in both study arms every 12 weeks until evidence of hepatic disease progression.
 For patients progressing to the follow-up phase, disease assessment scans will continue every 12 weeks for up to two years.

 The FOCUS Trial will be conducted at leading cancer centers in the United States and Europe.
-The Moffitt Cancer Center in Tampa, Fla. has been activated as a participating center and Jonathan Zager, M.D., FACS, Professor of Surgery in the Cutaneous Oncology and Sarcoma Departments and a Senior Member at Moffitt Cancer Center, is serving as the trial's principal investigator.
-John Wayne Cancer Institute in Los Angeles, California; Duke Cancer Institute in Durham, North Carolina; MD Anderson Cancer Center in Houston, Texas; and the University of Maryland's Greenbaum Cancer Center in Baltimore, Maryland were activated as participating centers in April 2016, and we plan to announce the activation of additional centers throughout 2016.
+The Moffitt Cancer Center in Tampa, Fla. was activated as a participating center in January 2016 with Jonathan Zager, M.D., FACS, Professor of Surgery in the Cutaneous Oncology and Sarcoma Departments and a Senior Member at Moffitt Cancer Center, serving as the trial's principal investigator.
 We intend to include approximately 30 leading cancer centers in the United States and Europe in the FOCUS Trial.

-The FOCUS Trial is being conducted under a Special Protocol Assessment (SPA) we concluded with the U.S. Food and Drug Administration (FDA) in January 2016.
+The FOCUS Trial is being conducted under a SPA agreement we negotiated with the FDA in January 2016.
 The SPA provides agreement that the Phase 3 trial design adequately addresses objectives that, if met, would support the submission for regulatory approval of Melphalan/HDS.
 The agreement also represents the satisfactory resolution of a substantial number of the FDA's issues in the Complete Response Letter (CRL) issued in September 2013.
 These issues were related to safety of a previous generation of the Melphalan/HDS device and procedure.
 Delcath completed the work necessary to satisfy these requirements prior to submitting its request for the SPA agreement.